+Feuerzangenbowle.
+Another one of those long German words that doesn’t roll easily off the tongue.
+Some training in pronunciation does pay off though in the end when you are finally able to order the delicious treat at one of Germany’s fabulous Christmas Markets.
 Feuerzangenbowle is a hot alcoholic beverage which is similar to the famous mulled wine, known as Glühwein in Germany.
-The drink is usually served during the cold months before Christmas or for new Year’s Eve.
+The drink is usually served during the cold months before Christmas or for New Year’s Eve.
 The beverage as such consists mostly of the same ingredients as Glühwein whereas some regional additions are made such as different types of liquors or even black tea.

 What’s The Difference Between Feuerzangenbowle & Mulled Wine?

 A cone of sugar is first soaked with rum of more than 50% alcohol.
 After that, the sugar cone is placed on the pincer and is set on fire.
-The sugar melts, slightly caramelizes and drips into the heated liquid, refining it its particular taste.
-For more detailed instructions on how to make this delicious German winter beverage, check out our authentic and simple recipe below:
+The sugar melts, slightly caramelizes and drips into the heated liquid, refining it and adding its particular taste.

 Sign up for our newsletter and get the best of SunnySideCircus in your inbox!